curityio/aws-phantom-token-lambda-authorizer/README.md

 The authorizer can also be configured to verify that a set of required scopes are present in the `scope` claim in the JWT or otherwise deny access to the requested API.

+With a minor configuration the AWS API Gateway will forward the JWT from the introspection response in the `Authorize` header to the upstream API enabling a Zero Trust approach.
+The API in itself could also be leverage a Zero Trust design where the JWT holds the public key details for self-contained JWT verification as exemplified in this [Serverless API](https://github.com/curityio/serverless-zero-trust-api).

 ## Building the Lambda Authorizer

 1. Clone the repository.